Find out what needs to happen before you can exchange contracts.

-Find out when your buyer and seller are hoping to complete - sometimes delays are unavoidable, but having an agreed goal should help keep things moving forward.
+Find out when your seller and/or buyer is hoping to complete - delays are sometimes unavoidable, but having an agreed goal should help keep things moving forward.

 Settle for a lender's valuation - opt for a more comprehensive survey of your own to flag any issues that could end up costing you money later on.

 Panic about your survey results - surveys are deliberately thorough and can seem alarming.
 Talk through any issues uncovered with your surveyor or property specialist.